 Who are Flying Fish?

 We first got into kite-flying in 2009, and were introduced to pair-flying in 2011.
-We made our festival debut at Southampton in 2012, and 2019 is our 8th festival season.
-Following on from our Southampton debut, we have flown at kite festivals in Brighton, Basingstoke, Malmesbury, Portsmouth, Weymouth, Dunstable, Exmouth, Streatham Common, Herne Bay, Bognor Regis and Minchinhampton, as well as at Thornbury Carnival and Northampton Balloon Festival.
+We made our festival debut at Southampton Kite Festival in 2012, and 2023 is our 11th festival season (2020 being totally lost to covid ...).
+Following on from our Southampton debut, we have flown at kite festivals in Brighton, Basingstoke, Malmesbury, Portsmouth, Weymouth, Dunstable, Exmouth, Streatham Common, Herne Bay, Bognor Regis, Minchinhampton and Parliament Hill, as well as at Thornbury Carnival, Northampton Balloon Festival, and Croughton Jubilee Fayre.

 Our primary practice flying field is Stoney Cross Plain in the New Forest, a field we often share with cattle, donkeys, horses, and especially ponies.